microsoft/ELL/docs/tutorials/Getting-started-with-object-detection-using-region-of-interest-networks/index.md

 ```

 Next, reshape the predictions so that it is no longer a flat array.
 The
-predictions now are in a grid, where the channel dimmension for each row and
+predictions now are in a grid, where the channel dimension for each row and
 column index contains dimensions describing a bounding box, the confidence that
 there's actually an object within the bounding box, and the probability of the
 category describing the object.